 7. ALP Adventurer 89RBS

 Another very solid entry from ALP Campers, the Adventurer 89RBS is nearly identical to the Eagle Cap 811 except that the floor length is a full 2-inches shorter than it’s more expensive cousin.
 Featuring what the company calls a wood “Tru-Composite Construction” overlayed with a high gloss fiberglass, the 89RBS weighs 3,099 pounds dry, which puts the camper well within the payload ratings of most one-ton trucks.
 The camper’s 8-foot 9-inch floorplan features a full-wall slide-out with a dinette and 7-cubic foot refrigerator on the driver side, and a roomy wet-bath and large kitchen on the passenger side.
 Better yet, the holding tanks in this true, four-season camper are very respectable with 44 gallons fresh, 25 gallons grey, and 22 gallons black.
 Highlights include attractive maple hardwood cabinets, basement storage with a slide-out storage tray, ALP’s excellent Super Step Bumper, heated holding tanks, four-season tinted thermopane windows, two 20-pound propane tanks, a 20,000 btu propane-fired furnace, and a 4-gallon DSI water heater.
 The best options include a 200 watt solar power system, a Cummins Onan 2500 LP Generator, side and rear awnings, a low profile air conditioner, and a Maggie Roof Rack System.
-One of the Top 8 Slide-Out Campers for Short-Bed Trucks.
+One of the top 8 slide-out truck campers for short-bed one-ton trucks.
 Unfortunately, the Adventurer 89RBS’ grade takes a big hit due to the lack of side storage boxes, which are pretty standard on most short-bed campers.
 The MSRP of the Adventurer 89RBS is an affordable $30,877.